 Are digital payments safe?

 In a word, yes, but it’s always good to stay cautious.
-Customers will want to be sure the payment method they’re using is legitimate, especially in the case of mobile payment apps.
+Customers will want to be sure their payment method is legitimate, especially in the case of mobile payment apps.
 For businesses, accepting digital payments is quite safe, though you’ll want to keep an eye out for fraudulent behavior.
-Business owners are sometimes held accountable for paying credit card companies back after fraudulent purchases are detected.
+Sometimes, business owners are held accountable for paying credit card companies back for fraudulent purchases.

 Why are digital payments better than cash?